-- 11. The initial appointments of all administrative officers (except departmental and program Chairs) shall be for a term of five years, with the possibility of reappointment for one or more subsequent five-year terms.
-The term of office of departmental and program Chairs shall be three years, with the possibility of reappointment for one or more subsequent three-year terms.
-The appointing administrative officers retain their authority to dismiss appointees prior to the completion of their terms of office. - 12.
-For the selection of other academic administrators who hold rank as members of the Academic Faculty and/or who are directly involved with the faculty in the academic life of the University, specific procedures, analogous to those described above, shall be formulated for each case through consultation involving the appropriate administrative officer(s) of the University and the Faculty Senate.
+- 8. After completing its search process, the Search Committee shall submit to the appointing administrative officer a written evaluation of the strengths and weaknesses of each finalist, which may include a recommendation.
+No one shall be appointed who was not recommended by the Search Committee. - 10.
+The power to appoint the Provost rests with the President, after they have obtained the approval of the Board of Trustees or of the Executive Committee of the Board acting for the Board.
+The power to appoint Associate Vice Presidents for Academic Affairs, the Academic Deans, and the Dean of the Library rests with the Provost.
+The power to appoint Department Chairs and Program Directors rests with the appropriate Academic Dean, in consultation with the Provost. - 11.
+The initial appointments of all administrative officers (except Department Chairs and Program Directors) shall be for a term of five years, with the possibility of reappointment for one or more subsequent five-year terms.
+The term of office of Department Chairs and Program Directors shall be three years, with the possibility of reappointment for one or more subsequent three-year terms.
+The appointing administrative officers retain their authority to dismiss appointees prior to the completion of their terms of office.

+12. For the selection of other academic administrators who hold rank as members of the Academic Faculty and/or who are directly involved with the faculty in the academic life of the University, specific procedures, analogous to those described above, shall be formulated for each case through consultation involving the appropriate administrative officer(s) of the University and the Faculty Senate.
 In each case, however, members of the Academic Faculty who have been nominated by their colleagues for this purpose shall be actively involved in the selection of such administrators.